DIDIER MORELLI + SYLVIE TOURANGEAU

 Télépathie active : Ça dialogue !April 7, 2021 - April 28, 2021

-One of us was in New York and the other in a small village in Quebec.
-We exchanged objects by mail activating an intergenerational dialogue.
-From this correspondence, we generated a series of invisible telepathic conversations that we are now inviting you to take part in.
+One of the artist is in New York and the other in a small village in Quebec.
+They exchanged objects by mail activating an intergenerational dialogue.
+From this correspondence, they generated a series of invisible telepathic conversations they after chose to invite the public to take part in.

 We are interested in the ways that dialogical events can be constructed invisibly and activated by a circulation of ideas and concrete objects.
 Each in our own way, through quotidian telepathic seances, we fed a dialogue anchored in activity and imagination.
 Our collective fictions surpassed material considerations and the particularities of our individual identity.